OnionIoT/Onion-Docs/Omega2/Projects/oled/temperature-monitor.md

 We'll be using a software 1-Wire bus to read the temperature from a sensor.
 The code will then write the value on the OLED Expansion and push the data to your [Ubidots](https://ubidots.com/) account.
 The code is written in Python and makes use of the UART1 serial port on the Omega to communicate with the Arduino Dock's microcontroller.
 We're also using [Onion's `pyOledExp` module](https://docs.onion.io/omega2-docs/oled-expansion-python-module.html) to provide control of the OLED Expansion.

-TODO: remove mentions of of Arduino Dock above!
+TODO: we definitely don't use the Arduino Dock here, update the above paragraph to talk a bit about 1-wire

 The complete project code can be found in Onion's [`temperature-monitor` repo on GitHub](https://github.com/OnionIoT/temperature-monitor).

 ### Ingredients

-1. Onion Omega2 or Omega2+
+* Onion Omega2 or Omega2+
-1. Any Onion Dock that supports Expansions: Expansion Dock, Power Dock, Arduino Dock 2
+* Any Onion Dock that supports Expansions: Expansion Dock, Power Dock, Arduino Dock 2
-1. Onion OLED Expansion
+* Onion OLED Expansion
-1. 1x DS18B20 1-Wire Temperature Sensor
+* 1x DS18B20 1-Wire Temperature Sensor
-1. 1x 5.1 kΩ Resistor
+* 1x 5.1 kΩ Resistor
-1. 3x Male-to-Female or Male-to-Male Jumper Wires
+* 3x Male-to-Female or Male-to-Male Jumper Wires
     * Make sure they use threaded wire on the inside
-1. 1x Breadboard
+* 1x Breadboard

+// TODO: note, we should always separate the tools from the project ingredients

+Tools:
-1. 1x Wire Cutter
+* 1x Wire Cutter
-1. 1x Wire Stripper
+* 1x Wire Stripper

 <!-- ![temperature monitor ingredients](./img/temperature-monitor-ingredients.jpg) -->

 ### Step-by-Step

-Follow these instructions to setup the Temperature Monitor project on your very own Omega!
+Follow these instructions to setup the Ambient Temperature Monitor project on your very own Omega!

 #### 1. Prepare